WillBrock/test-results-interface/README.md

 # Test Results Interface

-Interface to display historical and current automated test results from a GraphQL server
+React interface to display historical and current automated test results from a GraphQL server

 ## Setup